Welcome to Tree of Life Awakening.

-When great apes left the embrace of trees and began walking on earth to explore, trees were there to encourage them just as parents would.
-As we evolved trees were the ones that nourished us.
+As we evolved, trees were the ones that nourished us.
 They challenged us to learn how to receive their gifts of food, wood and fire.
 The more we learned from them the more we realized they offered the raw materials for tools, shelter, clothing, paper and medicine.
-Trees even helped us become conscious of life itself.

 Trees literally provided the “spark” that ignited our imagination and sense of wonder.
 They inspired us to create art, music, language, math and time itself.
 There is no other single species on earth that gives more of themselves unconditionally than trees.

 The World Tree is also known as the “Axis Mundi.”
 The Axis Mundi represents a giant tree or pole that runs through the earth’s core.
 Earth revolves daily on this axis.
 The Anima Mundi is the World Soul that is the collective soul of Earth.

 There are thousands of stories about trees and the Tree of Life.
 They are etched in our hearts to remind us of our shared roots.
 Unfortunately some stories tried to separate us from this sacred knowledge and our intrinsic relationship with trees.

 The story of the Tree of Life and the Tree of Knowledge resides deep within our cellular memory.
 Genesis 3:22 – “The man has now become like one of us, knowing good and evil.
 He must not be allowed to reach out his hand and take also from the tree of life and eat, and live forever.”
 This story represents our “original wound” of separation that we are now healing.
 The Tree of Life and the Tree of Knowledge exist as one within us.
 It is both male and female, dark and light, knowledge and mystery.